 - No jail unless Dave does not complete the other sentencing terms

-If the prosecutor in the above example agrees to the defense attorney’s offer, the judge will probably agree with it as well and sign off on the deal.
+If the prosecutor in the above example agrees to your defense attorney’s offer, the judge will probably agree with it as well and sign off on the deal.
 By entering this plea Dave will have a DUI conviction on his record, but he gets to stay out of jail as long as he is compliant with the sentencing terms.

 2) What are the benefits?